 Picture a jungle canopy alive with white-faced capuchins, howler monkeys, toucans and macaws; a forest floor where jaguars and pumas roam; a dense mangrove swamp home to caiman, crocodiles, herons and egrets; or a shimmering sea of sharks, rays, whales and dolphins.
 This is Costa Rica, whose stunning natural world is the focus of this tailor-made driving holiday.
-Departing the capital, San José, you'll travel passed farmlands, forests, lakes and volcanoes to Arenal and the cloud forests of Monteverde.
-Then, after taking in the diverse landscapes and wildlife of the Palo Verde and Rincón de la Vieja National Parks, you'll end your holiday with the palm-fringed bays of Guanacaste on Costa Rica's North Pacific Coast.
+Departing the capital, San José, you'll travel past farmlands, forests and lakes to the cloud forests of Monteverde and iconic volcano of Arenal.
+Then, after taking in the diverse landscapes and wildlife of of Bijagua, you'll end your holiday with the palm-fringed bays of Guanacaste on Costa Rica's North Pacific Coast.

 Day 1: UK/San José

 With airport lounge access included, you'll begin your holiday in suitably relaxed fashion before your overnight flight to San José, where you'll be met for a private transfer to your hotel.
 Costa Rica's capital is a treasure trove of historic neighbourhoods, home to faded colonial gems, boutique art galleries, interesting museums, colourful street art and a quirky culinary mix of refined restaurants and charming local eateries.
 Spend the rest of the day at leisure, exploring the city at your own pace.